 2) Volunteer for a Day of Service

-The California African American Museum in L.A.'s Exposition Park will host a series of family-friendly events including a discussion about King’s 1967 speech “A Christmas Sermon on Peace" and a performance by the Inner City Youth Orchestra of Los Angeles, America's largest majority African American orchestra.
+The California African American Museum in L.A.'s Exposition Park will host a series of family-friendly events including a discussion of King’s words led by the King Study Group and a performance by the Inner City Youth Orchestra of Los Angeles, America's largest majority African American orchestra.

-L.A.'s 37th Annual Kingdom Day Parade has been cancelled due to COVID-19 concerns, but marchers can take to San Francisco's streets in the NorCal MLK Foundation's March and Parade.
-The parade route runs from San Francisco's Caltrain Station to Yerba Buena Gardens, where the free MLK Music Festival takes place.
+L.A.'s 40th Annual Kingdom Day Parade has been postponed due to ongoing wildfire recovery efforts, but marchers can take to San Francisco's streets in the NorCal MLK Foundation's March and Parade.
+The march is on Jan.
+20, but the entire preceding week is full of events such as the Black & Brown Comix Arts Festival, the MLK Liberation Film Festival, and more.

 4) Dive deeper into King's life and work

 Browse the website of Stanford University's Martin Luther King, Jr. Research and Education Institute to discover an outstanding collection of King's sermons, speeches, and correspondence.
-Listen to the institute's World House Podcast or peruse the Martin Luther King, Jr. Encyclopedia with more than 280 articles about people, events, and organizations that were connected to King and the civil rights movement.
+Peruse the Martin Luther King, Jr. Encyclopedia with more than 280 articles about people, events, and organizations that were connected to King and the civil rights movement.
+The institute will also host the King & Faith Symposium at Memorial Church: The Day Dr. Martin Luther King Came to Stanford.
+A video of Dr. King's 48-minute speech, “The Other America,” delivered April 14, 1967, at Stanford will be projected onto a 16-foot-wide movie screen for a memorable look back at this historic film.

 From 1955 until his death, King traveled to California and spoke to large audiences at UC Berkeley's Sproul Plaza, Oakland's Municipal Auditorium (now Oakland Civic Center), San Francisco's Grace Cathedral, and what is now San Diego State University and Sacramento State University.
 For an in-depth look at his Los Angeles–area speeches, read this Curbed Los Angeles article.